shundhammer/commented-config-file/README.md

 - STL
 - Boost

+- Autotools (just for demo program and test suite)

+This class should work on Linux/BSD/Unix-like systems and on all kinds of MS Windows.
+It's just a C++ class after all.

 ## Overview

 This is a utility class for C++ to read and write config files that might